apache/doris/docs/en/docs/advanced/alter-table/schema-change.md

 +-----------+-------+-------------+------+------+---------+-------+
 ```

-Because the Schema Chanage job is an asynchronous operation, only one Schema chanage job can be performed on the same table at the same time.
+Because the Schema Change job is an asynchronous operation, only one Schema change job can be performed on the same table at the same time.
 To check the operation status of the job, you can use the following command

 ```sql
 SHOW ALTER TABLE COLUMN\G;